 Human Resource Professional Program

 Learn forward thinking employment practices and strategies to develop your organizations most valuable asset your people.

 The Human Resource Professional Program provides human resource professionals with the strategies required to manage the organizations talent and create an environment where people want to work.

 Whether you are a human resource professional, supervisor, manager, business owner or entrepreneur there are skills that everyone involved in this discipline should know.

 This program is designed to provide the fundamentals of human resource management skills that will help you implement successful HR practices in your organization.
 The program includes 9 modules that address the importance of having a comprehensive human resource plan linked to the organizations overall strategy, and extends to cover such areas as recruitment and retention, employment law and performance development among other topic areas.
 Each module is result-oriented and practical, with real-world examples and exercises.

 Upon completion of all 9 modules, participants will be issued a Certificate of Achievement for the Human Resource Professional Program, acknowledging focused skills development in this professional discipline.

-Modules are typically offered twice per year and can be completed in any order.
+Modules can be completed in any order.